 - c.
 Legal proceedings have been instituted or a criminal conviction is brought against the board of directors or the Supervisory Board concerning the conduct of the company's affairs. - d.
 There is profound disagreement concerning the management of the company's affairs or the Board's decisions. - e.
 Serious shortcomings in corporate governance constitute a major risk for the company and its shareholders. - f.
 The size of the board of directors has persistently remained below 4 members. - g.
 There is a strong deterioration of the company's financial situation due to successive poor financial results, large impairments or significant new provisions for litigation costs. - h.
-The board of directors has made decisions that constitute a major environmental or social risk or it does not recognise the major environmental/social issues that the company faces. - i.
-The company is involved in an accident that seriously harmed the employees' health, local communities or the natural environment. - j.
-There are well grounded accusations against the company for systematic violations of internationally recognised human rights in local communities and the company refuses the dialog with these communities. - k.
-The company refuses to recognise the negative impact of some of its products or its operations on humans or the natural environment. - There are well grounded accusations against the company for serious violations of internationally recognised human rights of employees or the company is complicit in such violations along the supply chain.
+The company is in a situation of capital loss, of over indebtedness, in a definitive moratorium, or there is a material uncertainty on the ability of the company to continue as a going concern. - i.
+The board of directors has made decisions that constitute a major environmental or social risk or it does not recognise the major environmental/social issues that the company faces. - j.
+The company is involved in an accident that seriously harmed the employees' health, local communities or the natural environment. - k.
+The company refuses to recognise the negative impact of some of its products or its operations on humans or the natural environment. - I. There are well grounded accusations against the company for serious violations of internationally recognised human rights of employees, local communities, or the company is complicit in such violations along the supply chain.